xmartlabs/xmartlabs.github.io/_posts/2015-04-28-XLForm-using-nspredicates-to-change-form-structure.md

 ---

-In almost every app that you build you will have a profile and settings view and they may also have many forms.
+In almost every app you might ever build you will have a profile and settings view and they may also have many forms.
 Using [XLForm](https://github.com/xmartlabs/XLForm) we speed up the development time spent on these view controllers.
-XLForm allows us to define and manipulate forms dealing with a high level DSL abstraction (XLFormDescriptor, XLSectionDescriptor, XLRowDescriptor) to define any customized table view cell with a flexibility you might have never imagined before.
+XLForm allows us to define and manipulate forms dealing with a high level DSL abstraction (XLFormDescriptor, XLSectionDescriptor, XLRowDescriptor) to define any customized table-view form with a flexibility you might have never imagined before.

 We have used XLForm in many apps and it's really worth it but at the same time we realized that we spent a considerable amount of time making a row visible or disabled depending on the value of another row or section.